Mount Morungole

-Mount Morungole lies within the Kidepo Valley National Park, north-east Uganda, Africa.
-It is in the rugged, semi-arid Karamoja province near the border with the Sudan.
-Neighbouring peaks are Mount Zulia, and the Labwor and Dodoth Hills reach heights in excess of 2,000 meters.
+Mount Morungole is a mountain in Kidepo Valley National Park in north-east Uganda.
+It is in the rugged, semi-arid Karamoja region, near the border with Sudan.
+Neighbouring peaks include Mount Zulia, and the Labwor and Dodoth Hills reach heights in excess of 2,000 meters.

-The local inhabitants were the Ik, who were moved by a previous administration.
-They were attached to Mount Morungole considering it a sacred place.
+The local inhabitants were the Ik people, who were moved by a previous administration.
+They were attached to Mount Morungole, considering it a sacred place.